-Based on the complexity, scope and size you would like to investigate further and talk to some of the email service providers.
-You might want to go out and see online demo’s and their website to be able to see if the vendors really can fulfil the requirements and supply the service you were looking for.
+Based on the complexity, scope, and size of the project you would like to investigate further and talk to some of the email service providers.
+You might want to go out and see online demo’s and their website to be able to do a sanity check if vendors really can fulfill the requirements and supply the service you were looking for.
 Some might not cut it, and can safely be removed from the shortlist.

-Now with the shortlist in your hand, do you have any favourites?
+Now with the shortlist in your hand, do you have any favorites?
 Think about how confident you are, this also depends on the experience with both email marketing and the selection process.
-Ask 3 or 4 email vendors to present their case and pitch.
+Ask 2 to 4 email vendors to present their case and pitch.

-In the end, always follow this simple trut when inviting ESPs to your pitch:
+In the end, always follow this simple truth when inviting ESPs to your pitch:

 Invite as little as you can and as many as you need.